Satiety Sensing Accuracy

 Eating slowly isn’t a manners rule.
 For some carriers, it’s working around a biological lag that no amount of "just stop when full" advice can fix — because by the time "full" arrives, the plate is already empty.

 Satiety Sensing Accuracy is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the appetite and eating behaviors spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the appetite and eating behaviors spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →